 Fairfield County Array of Interventions

-Interventions provided by Fairfield County Juvenile Court.
+Juvenile Court Array of Services provided by Fairfield County Juvenile Court.

 Juvenile Detention Alternatives Initiative (JDAI)

-JDAI was created to significantly and safely reduce detention populations through appropriate screening, assessment, and placement into detention alternatives.
 While JDAI’s efforts are primarily focused on the detention phase, detention reform is a major catalyst for other changes in juvenile justice which include the following Core Strategies:

 - Promoting collaboration between juvenile court officials, probation agencies, prosecutors, defense attorneys, schools, community organizations and advocates;